oriuminc/jenkins-inception/README.md

   - Generally, both ruby and its gems should be compiled using the same version of Xcode.
 If you get odd errors, remove ruby and its gems and recompile.
-  - For some reason, jenkins_cli LWRP is needed for login on Vagrant VM, but causes chef run failure when using knife-solo with rackspace.
-Have workaround in place, but should probably investigate why this might be.

 To Do
 -----